Truckee Meadows Public Lands Management Act

 Conservation Designations:

-• This proposal allows grazing, recreation, hunting, and access to continue within designated Wilderness Areas, National Conservation Areas, and Special Management Areas.
+• Grazing, recreation, hunting, and public access will continue within designated Wilderness and National Conservation Areas

-• Motorized vehicle use is only permitted on marked roads in Wilderness Areas, and roads identified in the management plan of National Conservation Areas.
+• Motorized vehicle use is only permitted on marked roads in Wilderness Areas, and roads identified in the management plans of National Conservation Areas

 TRIBAL TRUST LANDS: